MessageComposer Middleware

 • Used for local channel state updates

-• Can include temporary data or UI-specific properties
+• Can include temporary data or UI-only properties (IDs, timestamps, flags)

-• Contains the data that will be sent to the backend
+• Data sent to the backend for create/update

 Composition Middleware Executor